 On June 30, 2020, the Company entered into a securities purchase agreement (June 30 SPA) with certain institutional investors (the June 30 Purchasers) pursuant to which the Company issued and sold in a registered direct offering (June 30 Offering) an aggregate of 3,372,686 ordinary shares, \$0.01 nominal value per share, at a purchase price per share of \$1.4825, for aggregate gross proceeds to the Company of \$5.0 million and net proceeds of \$4.2 million after deducting fees payable to the placement agent and other offering expenses payable by the Company.
 The Company offered the ordinary shares in the June 30 Offering pursuant to its universal shelf registration statement on Form S-3.
 Pursuant to the June 30 SPA, in a concurrent private placement, the Company issued and sold to the June 30 Purchasers warrants to purchase up to 1,686,343 ordinary shares.
-Upon closing, the warrants were exercisable immediately at an exercise price of \$1.42 per ordinary shares, amounting to 7% of the ordinary shares issued under the June 30 SPA, were issued to designees of the placement agent on closing of the June 30 Offering.
-Upon closing, the warrants issued to designees were exercisable immediately at an exercise price of \$1.42 per ordinary shares, smounting to 7% of the ordinary shares issued under the June 30 SPA, were issued to designees of the placement agent on closing of the June 30 Offering.
+Upon closing, the warrants were exercisable immediately at an exercise price of \$1.42 per ordinary share, subject to adjustment in certain circumstances, and will expire on January 2, 2026.
+The June 30 Offering closed on July 2, 2020.
+Warrants to purchase 236,088 ordinary shares, amounting to 7% of the ordinary shares issued under the June 30 SPA, were issued to designees of the placement agent on closing of the June 30 Offering.
 Upon closing, the warrants issued to such designees were exercisable immediately at an exercise price of \$1.8531 per ordinary share, and will expire on June 30, 2025.